sangam1814/Memory-Management/README.md

 It tries to load a filter you haven’t used yet.
 That filter isn’t in memory (RAM), so the system fetches it from disk.

-This is a page fault — memory didn’t have it, so the system had to get it from storage.
+**This is a page fault memory didn’t have it, so the system had to get it from storage**